Yelp/mrjob/docs/guides/dataproc-opts.rst

     :set: dataproc
     :default: 5.0

-    How long to wait for S3 to reach eventual consistency.
-This is typically less than a second (zero in U.S. West), but the default is 5.0 to be safe.
+    How long to wait for GCS to reach eventual consistency.
+This is typically less than a second, but the default is 5.0 to be safe.